mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 Inside `f` we set the variable `x` and evaluate the input.
 The input is evaluated in the scope of the function.
 This means that `quote(x)` is evaluated in a context where `x` refers to 2, not 4.
 The other expressions are also evaluated inside the scope of the function, but the variables are the global variables.
 The scope of `f` is enclosed by the global scope.

-If you don't quote the input, you get the value in the global scope
+If you don't quote the input, you get the value in the global scope.

 ```r